 Abstract

 The focus of this article is Aharon Pollack’s biblical play based on Song of Songs titled Love as Strong as Death.
 The play was first performed in Eretz Israel in 1940 and then again in 1942.
 In both instances, it was directed by Moshe Halevy and performed by an ensemble of Jewish Yemenite actors.
 Tracing the circumstances of the play’s production and reception reveals a relatively early case in the history of Hebrew theatre in which both the theatre hall and public discourse functioned as spheres where the power struggle between Ashkenazi Jews (of European descent) and Mizrahi Jews (from the Middle East and North Africa) surfaced and was contested.
-Moreover, it was in these spheres that the circumscribed place of Yemenite Jews, actors and spectators, was negotiated in both the theatrical world and political-cultural context of Eretz Israel.
+Moreover, it was in these spheres that the circumscribed place of Yemenite Jews, actors and spectators was negotiated in both the theatrical world and political-cultural context of Eretz Israel.
 Put differently, the play and its reception anticipate the ethnic identity politics in Israeli theatre and shed light on central conflicts that would occupy centre stage only a few decades later.

 Love as Strong as Death and the Search for a Hebrew Biblical Theatre